-As already noted, the application of these principles is often fact dependent and so is best done by courts.
+Again, the application of these principles is often fact dependent, so it is best done by courts.
 But until our courts, and the Supreme Court in particular, craft a more principled and systematic approach to takings, Congress can assist by drawing at least the broad outlines of such an approach as a guide both for the courts and, more directly, for federal agencies.

 In this last connection, however, Congress should recognize that the regulatory takings problem begins with regulation.
-Doubtless the Founders did not anticipate the modern regulatory state, so they did not specify that regulatory takings are takings too and thus are subject to the Just Compensation Clause.
+Doubtless the Founders did not anticipate the modern regulatory state, so they did not specify that regulatory takings are takings too and thus are subject to the Takings Clause.
 They did not envision our obsession with regulating every human activity and our insistence that such activities-residential, business, what have you-take place only after a grant of official permission.
-In some areas of business today, we have almost reached the point at which everything that is not permitted is prohibited.
-That reverses our Founding principle: everything that is not prohibited is permitted-that is, "freely allowed," not allowed only after obtaining a government permit.
+In some areas of business today we have almost reached the point at which everything that is not permitted is prohibited.
+That reverses our Founding principle: everything that is not prohibited is permitted-that is, "freely allowed," not allowed only after obtaining a government permit, often from governments at several levels.

-Homeowners, developers, farmers and ranchers, mining and timber companies, firms large and small, profit seeking and not for profit, all have horror stories about regulatory hurdles they confront when they want to do something, particularly with real property.
+Homeowners, developers, farmers and ranchers, mining and timber companies, firms large and small, profit seeking and not for profit-all have horror stories about regulatory hurdles they confront when they want to do something, particularly with real property.
 Many of those regulations are legitimate, of course, especially if they aim, preemptively, at securing genuine rights.
 But many more are aimed at providing some citizens with benefits at the expense of other citizens.
-They take rights from some to benefit others.
-At the federal level, such transfers are not likely to find authorization under any enumerated power.
+They take rights from some and give rights to others.
+At the federal level, such transfers are unlikely to find authorization under any enumerated power, properly read.
 But even if constitutionally authorized, they need to be undertaken in conformity with the Takings Clause.
-Some endangered species, to take a prominent modern example, may indeed be worth saving, even if the authority for doing so belongs to states, and even if the impetus comes from a relatively small group.
-We should not expect a few property owners to bear all the costs of that undertaking, however.
-If the public truly wants the habitat for such species left undisturbed, let it buy that habitat or, failing that, pay the costs to the relevant owners of leaving their property unused.
+Some endangered species may be worth saving, to take a prominent modern example, even if the authority for doing so belongs to states, and even if the impetus comes from a relatively small group.
+But we should not expect a few property owners to bear all the costs of that undertaking.
+If the public truly wants the habitat for such species left undisturbed, let it buy that habitat or, failing that, pay the relevant owners the costs of leaving their property unused.

 In general, then, Congress should review the many federal regulations affecting private property to determine which are and are not authorized by the Constitution.
-If not authorized, they should be rescinded, which would end quickly a large body of regulatory takings now in place.
+If not authorized, they should be rescinded, which would quickly end a large body of regulatory takings now in place.
 But if authorized under some constitutionally enumerated power of Congress, the costs now imposed on particular owners, for benefits conferred on the public generally, should be placed "on budget."
-Critics of doing that are often heard to say that if those goods did go on budget, we couldn't afford them.
+Critics of doing so often say that if those goods did go on budget, we couldn't afford them.
 What they are really saying, of course, is that taxpayers would be unwilling to pay for all the things the critics want.
 Indeed, the great fear of those who oppose taking a principled approach to regulatory takings is that once the public has to pay for the benefits it now receives "free," it will demand fewer of them.
-It should hardly surprise that when people have to pay for something they demand less of it.
+It should hardly be a surprise that when people have to pay for something they demand less of it.